 A.W.
-Tozer Theological Seminary, a graduate school for ministry at Simpson University, equips Christ followers to handle God's Word competently and to respond to the Spirit's calling for effective service to Christ and His Church.
+Tozer Theological Seminary, a graduate school for ministry at Simpson University, equips Christ's followers to handle God's Word competently and to respond to the Spirit's calling for effective service to Christ and His Church in a lost and dying world that needs to encounter the living God.